Simulations of particle acceleration beyond the classical synchrotron burnoff limit in magnetic reconnection: An explanation of the Crab flares: Results of the simulations

 The received spectrum is also highly time variable.
 We decompose the light curve into $12$ blocks of duration $12~$hours each (see Fig.~\ref{fig_light}).
 Within each period of time, we compute the time-averaged synchrotron spectrum received by the observer.
 We fit the high-energy component above $100~$MeV only with a power-law times an exponential cut-off, $\nu F_{\nu}=K_{\epsilon}\epsilon_1^{\alpha}\exp\left(-\epsilon_1/\epsilon_{\rm cut}\right)$, where the free parameters are the normalization constant $K_{\epsilon}$, the spectral index $\alpha$ and the cut-off energy $\epsilon_{\rm cut}$.
 This analysis reveals a strong correlation between the cut-off energy and the total flux above $100$~MeV (see Fig.~\ref{fig_corr}).
 A power-law fit gives $\nu F_{\nu}(\epsilon_1>100~$MeV)$\equiv\int_{100~{\rm MeV}}^{+\infty}F_{\nu}d\epsilon_1\propto\epsilon_{\rm cut}^{+3.8\pm 0.6}$.
 To test the robustness of this correlation, we performed a series of $10$ identical simulations, where only the initial positions and velocities of particles vary.
 We find a strong and positive flux/cut-off energy correlation in all the simulations, using $50$ time bins to refine our analysis.
-The power-law index varies from about ${\rm corr}\approx+2$ to ${\rm corr}\approx+4$, with a mean index ${\rm corr}\approx +3$ (see Tab.~\ref{tab_index}).
+The power-law index varies from about ${\rm corr}\approx+2$ to ${\rm corr}\approx+4$, with a mean index ${\rm corr}\approx +3$ (see Table~\ref{tab_index}).
 We note that the slope depends on the low-energy cut-off (100~MeV).
-We are also able to confirm the reproducibility of the power-density-spectrum pattern from one simulation to another (Fig.~\ref{fig_pds}).
-The average PDS are best fitted by power laws of indexes $-1.24\pm 0.04$ in the $1~$MeV$<\epsilon_1<10~$MeV band, $-1.06\pm 0.03$ in the $10~$MeV$<\epsilon_1<100~$MeV band, and $-0.77\pm 0.03$ above $100$~MeV.
-The uncertainties given here do not represent the statistical uncertainties, but the error on the fit only.
+However, because the PDS varies significantly from one simulation to another, we are only able to see a hint of a reproducible pattern.
+On average, the PDS are best fitted by power laws with the following indices: $\approx-1.4$ in the $1~$MeV$<\epsilon_1<10~$MeV band, $\approx-1.3$ in the $10~$MeV$<\epsilon_1<100~$MeV band, and $\approx-1.0$ above $100$~MeV.
+The deviations from the mean indices within the sample are large, of order $\pm 0.5$.